 Many studies on omega-3 fatty acids demonstrate that 500mg of EPA and DHA daily are safe and effective dosages.
 ALA is generally taken at about 1.5g per day.

 These numbers are good for prevention and reduction of symptoms that are associated with low omega-3 in the blood.
-Additionally, the American Heart Association suggests that those who have been diagnosed with coronary heart disease take 1 gram per day of EPA and DHA.
+Additionally, the American Heart Association suggests 1 gram per day of EPA and DHA.
+They also suggest that two to four grams of EPA+DHA per day can lower triglycerides 20 to 40 percent.

 If you experience loose stools, reduce your daily consumption to the level where your stools are solid.
 And it is advised that before you have dental work or surgery, refrain from taking omega-3s a few days before because of their anti-blood-clotting action.